Umbraco.

 Very flexible – Open-source, extensible with C#; you're not limited by platform logic

-Affordable – Free open-source version or Umbraco Cloud from EUR 45/month; much cheaper than competitors
+Affordable – Free open-source version or Umbraco Cloud from approx. EUR 55/month; much cheaper than competitors (see umbraco.com for current pricing)

 Strong community – Vibrant partner network, many extensions and best practices